changhsinlee/changhsinlee.github.io/about.md

 You can reach me by tweeting at [@ChangLeeTW](https://twitter.com/ChangLeeTW).
 You can also send an email to lee.changhsin (Gmail account).

-This blog is built on [Jekyll Now](https://github.com/barryclark/jekyll-now) by Barry Clark.

-### Subscribe to my newsletter
+### My Newsletter

-Summary of posts and new ideas I am experimenting that goes out about once a month—you can get in the loop here:
+Summary of posts and new ideas I am experimenting that goes out about once a month.
+Get in the loop here:

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-10_7.css" rel="stylesheet" type="text/css">